 The oil can then be drained in the usual way, with the quantity contained in the oil cooler lines disregarded for the purposes of routine maintenance.
 If an engine failure has occurred, with possible debris contamination of oil hoses and coolers, it is recommended to replace both oil coolers, and to replace or thoroughly flush the feed and return hoses.
-At each service interval the in-line filter gauze in the hose between the Accusump and 'T'- piece, should be renewed.
+At each service interval the in-line filter gauze in the hose between the Accusump and 'T'- piece, and located in the RH rear wheelarch, should be renewed.

-After renewing and pre-filling the engine oil filter, and replacing the in-line filter gauze (see above), refill the sump to about 10mm above the top mark on the dipstick.
+After renewing and pre-filling the engine oil filter, refill the sump to about 10mm above the top mark on the dipstick.
 Start the engine and allow to idle.
 Do NOT rev the engine or drive the car.
 The Accusump will take up to 2 litres of oil from the sump to store within the cylinder.

-Continue to idle the engine until normal running temperature is reached, then check the level on the dipstick (with 40 psi showing on the Accusump gauge) as detailed above.
+Continue to idle the engine until the Accusump pressure gauge drops to 40 psi (as the oil warms) and then switch off the engine.
 Top up the oil to the top mark on the dipstick.